akshayexists/progbox/README.md

-# NoEyeTest, Monte Carlo Progression Simulator
+# Progbox, Monte Carlo Progression Simulator

 A parallelised Monte Carlo engine for simulating and analysing player progression in [BasketballGM](https://zengm.com/basketball/).
 Runs hundreds or thousands of independent progression passes over a roster, then produces aggregated statistics and tuner-focused diagnostic charts.